neurobooth/neurobooth-os/docs/single_machine_testing.md

 When running on one machine, we do not use an SSH tunnel to connect to the database.

 ## Studies and Task Collections
-Since your local device is unlikely to have the standard devices, a new task collection called test_no_eyelink has been added to the configuration files.
+Since your local device is unlikely to have the standard devices, a new task collection called "test_no_eyelink" has been added to the "test_study" study config in the examples folder.
+Several new tasks were added to this collection.
+These tasks:
+- altern_hand_test_obs_1
+- foot_tapping_test_obs_1
+- sit_to_stand_test_obs
+are variations on real tasks, but have fewer device requirements.
+This collection is currently the only one that will work without real devices being attached to the machine used for the test environment.

 ## Testing your code in PyCharm
 The easiest way to run the system on a single machine is to create a Run Configuration in PyCharm that executes gui.py.
 WIth this approach, any changes made to the code can be tested with a mouse click.